iSEE-Laboratory/DiffUIR/README.md

 ## Analysis of the shared information

-The distribution before and after our SDT, SDT map the different degradation images to a shared distribution.
+The distribution before and after our SDT, SDT map the different distributions to a shared one.
 ![image](Images/tsne.png)

 The attention of the feature map, our method could focus on the degradation type (rain and fog), validating that we learn the useful shared information.